How it works

 Multi-factor authentication (MFA) is an added layer of security for accessing your accounts.
 Often it's simply security questions like “what is your mother’s maiden name?”
 It could also be two-factor authentication (2FA), which requires a security code sent from your bank to your email or your phone.
 Multi-factor authentication is great and it keeps your accounts safe.

 Why do I have to re-authenticate so frequently?

 The access token or session our data provider makes with the bank may last a day or it may only last a few minutes, but expect the account to disconnect.
 The access window has expired for that specific code or session. (e.g. when you’re logged in directly to the bank’s website after a minute or so of inactivity the bank site will log you out automatically).
 The exact timing of the disconnect varies by institution.

 Please review our troubleshooting guide for missing transactions to walk through a few steps before reaching out to our team.

 How can learn more about the refresh health of my institution?

 Sometimes Yodlee has a global outage with a specific institution (check the Institution Alert Dashboard for recent outages and resolution ETAs).
 Technical errors are not uncommon, but typically resolve on their own in a few days.

-What if it times out while it’s gathering data?
+What if it times out or I get an error while it’s gathering data?